pantrypoints/sp/content/en/social/economics/principles/part-3/chapter-07c.md

 ---

-The DCTI shows that the imbalances of the real values in capital, industry, and trade, in relation to demand, result in economic problems:
+The DSIT shows that the imbalances of the real values in capital, industry, and trade, in relation to demand, result in economic problems:

 ## The Great Depression: High Value, Low Trade